 If you are more likely to open an email with the second subject line, so will most journalists.
 Make your subject line interesting and relevant with a bit of curiosity.

 If you don't hear back within a week, send a follow-up email.
 Keep it short and say that you are following up to see if they are still looking for holiday gift ideas.
 And if you still don't hear back after two more weeks, give it one more try and follow up again or suggest a different gift idea angle.

 If you follow these strategies, you're on your way to getting holiday gift guide coverage for your products.

-In the comments below, I’d love to hear about your success with getting your products in holiday gift guides.
+In the comments below, I'd love to hear about your success in getting your products in holiday gift guides.